Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Conclusion

 \section{Conclusion}

 This work combines the adaptability and data efficiency of physics-based models with the fast inference capabilities of data-driven models to enable dynamic and accurate real-time control of soft continuum robots.
-This is achieved by training a \acf{ddpinn} on a collocation-based dynamic Cosserat rod model and deploying it within a nonlinear evolutionary model predictive controller (NEMPC) on the GPU.
-We show that the \ac{pinn} approximates the first-principles model with lower errors than the model's deviation from experimental measurements for the tip position, orientation, and base moment.
-The UKF utilizes the \ac{pinn} and its variable bending compliance to achieve estimation of the bending-compliance parameter with an accuracy of \SI{1.2}{\percent} in addition to estimation of the Cosserat rod states.
+This is achieved by training a \acf{ddpinn} exclusively on a novel collocation-based dynamic Cosserat rod model and deploying it within a nonlinear evolutionary model predictive controller (NEMPC) on the GPU.
+We show that the \ac{pinn} approximates the first-principles model, \hlchangestwo{which is calibrated with \SI{10}{\second} of real-world data,} with lower errors than the model's deviation from experimental measurements for the tip position, orientation, and base moment. \hlchangestwo{To the best of our knowledge, this is the first time a state-space model of this order has been successfully learned by a \ac{pinn}.}

+\hlchangestwo{The \ac{ddpinn} enables the real-time application of state estimation and model predictive control.} The presented UKF utilizes the \ac{pinn} and its variable bending compliance to achieve estimation of the bending-compliance parameter with an accuracy of \SI{1.2}{\percent} in addition to estimation of the Cosserat rod states.
 The controller achieves accurate tracking of dynamic trajectories up to \SI{1.5}{Hz} and setpoint control in simulation, both with end-effector position errors below \SI{3}{mm}.
-On the real \ac{scr}, trajectory tracking and setpoint control are also achieved with position errors below \SI{3}{mm} but with a slower trajectory.
-Finally, the tracking of circular trajectories with frequencies up to \SI{1}{Hz} is shown in the real world, which is faster than most soft-continuum-robot controllers.
+On the real \ac{scr}, trajectory tracking and setpoint control are also achieved with position errors below \SI{3}{mm}, reducing the position error by \SI{55}{\percent} or \SI{83}{\percent} respectively, compared to the state-of-the-art Koopman controller~\cite{haggerty_control_2023}.
+Finally, the \hlchangestwo{robustness under disturbances and }tracking of circular trajectories with frequencies up to \SI{1}{Hz} is shown in the real world, which is faster than most soft-continuum-robot controllers.
 This accurate predictive control of dynamic motions can enable applications like efficient locomotion by utilizing the elastic material as a potential energy storage, and accelerate existing applications like machine inspection.